How to Avoid Distracted Driving at Night

 Be honest: Have you ever read or answered a text while driving?

-There has been a litany of PSAs – ranging from heartwarmingly silly to shockingly violent – on the dangers of texting while driving (and other behaviors), but it bears repeating that in 2018, an estimated 2,841 people in the U.S. died in distraction-affected crashes, according to the National Safety Council.
+There has been a litany of PSAs – ranging from heartwarmingly silly to shockingly violent – on the dangers of texting while driving (and other behaviors), but it bears repeating that in 2022, 3,308 people in the U.S. were killed and an estimated 289,310 were injured in crashes that involved a distracted driver — about 8% of all traffic deaths, or roughly 9 people every day — according to the CDC and NHTSA.
 The risk of motor vehicle crashes is higher among teen drivers, too.
-They’re three times more likely to be involved in a crash than drivers aged 20 and older.

 The effects are even worse at night.
-Fatal crashes are three times more likely to happen at night than in the daytime, according to the National Highway Traffic Safety Administration (NHTSA).
-Even though there may be fewer cars on the road, nighttime driving still presents a big risk to yourself, other drivers, and pedestrians, since there is lower visibility of the road.
+Per mile traveled, the rate of fatal crashes at night is about three times higher than during the day, according to the Insurance Institute for Highway Safety.
+Even though there may be fewer cars on the road, nighttime driving still presents a big risk to yourself, other drivers, and pedestrians because of reduced visibility; in fact, most pedestrian fatalities occur in dark conditions, and alcohol involvement in fatal crashes is far higher at night than during the day (approximately 44% vs. 19%).
 Combine that with other risk factors, like animals crossing the road, vehicle dome lights obscuring your vision, and the greater possibility of drivers under the influence, and you’ll see why it’s especially important to keep your eyes on the road.

 We spoke to four experts about what distracted driving is and how it’s changed over time, what the personal and legal consequences are, and how you can become a safer driver at night.